danog/MadelineProto/docs/docs/EXCEPTIONS.md

 * \danog\MadelineProto\Exception - Default exception, thrown when a php error occures and in a lot of other cases

-* \danog\MadelineProto\RPCErrorException - Thrown when an RPC error occurres (an error received via the mtproto API): **note** that the error message of this exception is localized in English, and may vary: to fetch the original API error message use `$e->rpc`.
+* \danog\MadelineProto\RPCErrorException - Thrown when an RPC error occurres (an error received via the MTProto API): **note** that the error message of this exception is localized in English, and may vary: to fetch the original API error message use `$e->rpc`.

 * \danog\MadelineProto\TL\Exception - Thrown on TL serialization/deserialization errors